Photos

 1. Straighten the picture and crop off unnecessary or distracting parts.

-2. If the picture is in landscape format, try cropping it to the display's proportions.
-For the Mac Mini on an HD TV, use 16:9.
+2. If the picture is in landscape format, try cropping it to your display's proportions.
+For my Mac Mini connected to an HD TV, I use 16:9.

-4. For display on the living room TV, I often punch "Contrast" and "Saturation" up a little... this depends on the display.
+4. For display on my living room TV, I often punch "Contrast," "Definition" and "Saturation" up a little... this depends on the Mac display.

-5. Somtimes the Shadows tool helps emphasize what I want the picture to show.
+5. Sometimes the "Shadows" tool helps emphasize what I want the picture to show.

-6. The "Definition" slider sometimes helps make picutures look crisper.
-"Sharpen" rarely helps my pictues.
+6. The "Definition" slider sometimes helps make pictures look crisper.
+"Sharpen" rarely helps my pictures.

 Displaying Pictures on the Web